 - Entry to an HND is usually 1-2 Highers.

 - Robert Gordon University has a BEng Hons/MEng degree in Mechanical and Offshore Engineering.
-Entry requirements for the BEng are 4 Highers at ABBB including Maths and Physics or a technological subject.
-For the MEng you need 4 Highers at AABB including Maths and Physics, Engineering Science or a technological subject (one at A).
+Entry requirements for the BEng are 4 Highers at BBBB including Maths and Physics or a technological subject.
+For the MEng you need 4 Highers at ABBB including Maths and Physics, Engineering Science or a technological subject (one at A).
 For both courses you need English at National 5 (if not held at Higher).

 - Other relevant degrees include naval architecture and marine engineering, naval architecture with ocean engineering, maths or physics.
 Entry requirements are usually 4-5 Highers including Maths and Physics, but check with individual institutions.